ainblockchain/ain-blockchain/CONTRIBUTING.md

 * Pull requests need to be based on and opened against the `develop` branch.
 * `hotfix` branches can be exceptionally opened and directly merged into `master` branch.

-### Report a bug
+### Deal with a bug

-* Open an issue on this repository.
+* Open an **Issue** on this repository.
+Please refer to templates/ISSUE_TEMPLATE.md.
+* Send a **Pull Request**.
+Please refer to templates/PULL_REQUEST_TEMPLATE.md.

 ### Propose a feature

-* Open an issue with a detailed description of your proposed feature, the motivation for it and alternatives considered.
+* Open an issue(please refer to templates/ISSUE_TEMPLATE.md) with a detailed description of your proposed feature, the motivation for it and alternatives considered.
 Please note we may close the issue or ask you to create a pull-request if it's not something we see as sufficiently high priority.

 Thanks!